yevskro/craft-demo/README.md

 # to install dependencies
     yarn install

-# to run in production mode to get cache functionality
+# to run in production mode and get cache functionality locally
     yarn build
     serve -s build [using serve to serve the the build that can be connected via localhost:5000]